fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Inactive or disconnected numbers can’t be ported.
 Given the chance that a port might be rejected, don't arrange any service terminations with your current service provider until all of your porting activity is complete.
 - In a full port, the service with your current service provider will be terminated automatically.
-- Any additional services (like ISDN/Broadband etc) associated with your porting phone numbers will be automatically disconnected after the port is completed.
+- Any other services (like ISDN/Broadband etc.) associated with your porting phone numbers will be automatically disconnected after the port is completed.
 If you would like to keep these services active with your current service provider, transfer those services to phone numbers that you don't plan to port to Microsoft.

 ### After the port order is submitted - The porting process

-In a number porting process, the gaining service provider (i.e. the phone service provider that you want to port your numbers to) raises a port request on behalf of you and this request is sent to the losing service provider (i.e. the phone service provider that currently owns the phone numbers that you are trying to port).
+In a number porting process, the gaining service provider (that is, the phone service provider that you want to port your numbers to) raises a port request on behalf of you and this request is sent to the losing service provider (that is, the phone service provider that currently owns the phone numbers that you're trying to port).

-The losing carrier will process the port request and respond with either an approval or a rejection.
+The losing carrier processes the port request and respond with either an approval or a rejection.

 > [!NOTE]
-> Microsoft has no say in the port approval decision and cannot influence the behavior of the losing service provider.
+> Microsoft has no say in the port approval decision and can't influence the behavior of the losing service provider.

-When placing a port request, you will be asked to choose a target porting date and time.
-Choosing a target date does not mean that the port will happen on that date – the port will only occur on the target date IF the losing service provider provides approval to allow your numbers to be ported away from their system on the date that you have asked for.
+When placing a port request, you'll be asked to choose a target porting date and time.
+Choosing a target date doesn't mean that the port happens on that date – the port only occurs on the target date IF the losing service provider provides approval to allow your numbers to be ported away from their system on the date that you asked for.

 Once you submit your request to port your phone numbers to Microsoft, the following events take place:

 - Microsoft takes your request and submits it to the service provider that currently owns your phone numbers (the losing service provider).
-  - Different carriers have different porting rules when it comes to how they expect gaining carriers to submit port requests to them – Carrier A might have a GUI, Carrier B might have APIs, Carrier C might expect all port requests to be sent to them via email.
+  - Different service providers have different porting rules when it comes to how they expect porting service providers to submit port requests to them.
+Service provider A might have a GUI, service provider B might have APIs, and service provider C might expect all port requests to be sent to them via email.
   - Microsoft submits your port request to the losing service provider, based on their business rules.
 - Once a port request reaches the losing service provider, they have a window of time to process the request and provide a response.
   - The response SLA varies by country or region.
 For example, the losing service provider response SLA in the United States is 3-5 business days, and 5-7 business days in Canada.